IllinoisRocstar/Nemosys/README.md

 #### Building Nemosys ####

-With the local dependencies in place, you should be able to build Nemosys and all utilities using the following commands:
+With the local dependencies installed, you should be able to build Nemosys and all utilities using the following commands:

 ```